nyorain/vil/docs/own/workstack.md

 - [ ] fix vulkan samples "Losing open cmd" with trianglevulkan13

+- [ ] properly set shaders via CmdSetShadersEXT in ComputeState/GraphicsState
+      We rely on a pipeline being there in many places.
+	  Maybe remove StateCmdBase::boundPipe()?
+	- [ ] can test with vulkan-examples:shaderobjects sample
 - [ ] Cleanup "Show All" mess in vertex viewer
 	- [ ] additionally (orthogonally) have a checkbox that decides whether output needs to be shown in table, be copied to host